miguelgondu/blog_hugo/content/posts/2024-07-05/understanding-batch-bo/index.md

 description: A brief introduction to batch Bayesian optimization, comparing it against CMA-ES
 ---

 By its nature, Bayesian optimization is _sequential_, evaluating the potential of 1 point in input space at a time.
 This is rather unfortunate, because several problems out there are well suited for evaluating large batches at once.
-Think for example of Reinforcement learning traces: an agent can be trained on several runs at the same time using e.g. [Isaac Gym]() or [Brax]().
+Think for example of Reinforcement learning environments: an agent can be trained on several runs at the same time using e.g. [Isaac Gym]() or [Brax]().
 Other examples come from biology and chemistry, where practitioners evaluate their assays in plates that can hold up to 96 "experiments" at the same time.[^an-example]

 [^an-example]: Check [this paper]() and [this technology]().

+[Image of a plate, or image of several robots being trained with caption: sometimes we can parallelize the evaluation of our objective.]

 Since there's a big practical need for batching BO, several methods have been proposed since the 2000s.
-In this blogpost I explain some of them, explore the tools already available in frameworks like `BoTorch`, and compare against the default choice for evolutionary strategies (another black-box optimization technique which _is meant_ to work on batches, or populations).
+In this blogpost I explain some of them, explore the tools already available in frameworks like `botorch`, and compare against the default choice for evolutionary strategies: CMA-ES.

-[Image of a plate, or image of several robots being trained with caption: sometimes we can parallelize the evaluation of our objective.]

 The code used for this blogpost is shared on [the code companion]().
 To keep things interesting, I'll implement most of this blogpost in `jax`.